fern-api/fern/README.md

 ### 🌿 Backend Code Generation

-Define your API, and Fern will generate the boilerplate for you.
+Define your API, and Fern will generate models, endpoints and boilerplate application code.
 All the generated code is validated at build time, ensuring your all your endpoints and their data are being served correctly.

 ### 🌿 Developer Resources